Predictia/AQUA/docs/sphinx/source/diagnostics/timeseries.rst

 ---------------

 The diagnostic requires the variables that the user wants to analyse.
+A list of the variables that are compared automatically when running the full diagnostic is provided in the configuration files available in the ``config/diagnostics/timeseries`` directory.

 For the Gregory-like plot, the following variables are required:

 * ``2t`` (2 metre temperature, GRIB paramid 167)